 A Continuing Care Retirement Community (CCRC) is a retirement community that offers accommodations for independent living, personal care as well as rehabilitation services.
 CCRC’s provide residents with a seamless continuum of care where a person can spend the rest of his or her life, moving between levels of care as needed.

-> CCRC’s offer quite a few advantages that could be just what you’re looking for in a retirement community!
-No matter where you are in your search process, you should be sure to consider a CCRC for the various unique benefits they provide to their residents.
+CCRC’s offer quite a few advantages that could be just what you’re looking for in a retirement community!
+No matter where you are in your search process, you should be sure to consider a CCRC or a senior living center for exceptional hospice care and various unique benefits they provide to their residents.

-> With personal care, residents receive top quality, full-service care to maintain the highest quality of life.
+With personal care, residents receive top quality, full-service care to maintain the highest quality of life.
 Residents most often move from an apartment to a single room where nurses and caregivers can monitor their care around the clock.
 In some instances, residents may only spend a short time in personal care after an accident or illness until they regain health.
 Once they are cleared, they may move back into their independent living apartment.
 The ability for residents of a CRCC to transition back and forth, and back again, as often as needed – all within the same facility – is a huge benefit.

 The Middletown Home is unique in that it is a CRCC that also offers a newly constructed, state-of-the-art fitness and rehabilitation gym.
 This gym contains all the equipment necessary to help patients from the CRCC, and from the community, rehab after an injury or surgery.
 True to the “continuing care” piece of CRCCs, the fitness and rehabilitation gym is one more valuable resource residents gain from living in a CRCC.